wavefrontHQ/docs/pages/doc/tracing_external_services.md

     <td>
       Use this span tag to create a new category.
 If you don't define a value, the value defaults to <code>externalCategory</code>.
       {{site.data.alerts.note}}
         A default icon is assigned to customized categories.
-If you want to add your icon, contact <a href="mailto:support@wavefront.com">support@wavefront.com</a>.
+If you want to add your icon, contact our <a href="wavefront_support_feedback.html#support">Technical Support team</a>.
       {{site.data.alerts.end}}
     </td>
   </tr>